ComScore

 Parachute

 Constructed with three-ply gauze fabrication and 100 percent long-staple Turkish cotton, this overstuffed quilt is an obvious must-have if you’re on the hunt for something light and airy (and oh-so-chic).
-Katherine Gillen, PureWow's senior food editor, says: “The poly batting fill makes the whole blanket feel very fluffy.
+Katherine Gillen, PureWow's former senior food editor, says: “The poly batting fill makes the whole blanket feel very fluffy.
 It’s extremely soft, like a piece that's achieved the perfect amount of wearing in over the years (but right out of the box).”
 Aside from it feeling deliciously smooth on the skin, Gillen also says it’s a great summer option if you're trading out a down duvet: “It doesn't trap you in a sweaty mess like a synthetic fabric would, yet it's still surprisingly warm, thanks to the fill.”
 Still, Gillen says you should be cautious with its delicate threads: “The gauze material is very prone to snagging and you have to be conscious of that when washing and for general use.”

 Fast Facts